Fraud Blocker

 The rental companies charge an additional fee if you bring the car empty.
 This is money wasted unnecessarily.

-For example, this is full/empty.
+Some rules are always to your disadvantage: For example, this is full/empty.
 In this case, you pay for the first tank of fuel and can return the car empty.
-You’ll never be able to return a car completely empty.
+You’ll never be able to return a vehicle empty.
 This means you are giving away a portion of the tank filling.
 Unfortunately, this often cannot be chosen.

 In Turkey, renting cars with an empty tank is common.
 You can also return the rental car empty.